urEverydayBagelBoi/flaglet-crossposter/README.md

 ## Details
 - Assumes being run and configured for a **single server**.
 Not as an app.
 - Narrow-scoped
+- Supports Discord only, for now.
+I intend to add more platforms later.

 # Contributing and Dev Guidelines
-Mostly notes for myself since I'm not really expecting an influx of contributions xP
+Mostly notes for myself since I'm not really expecting contributions from anyone else xP

 - Keep functionality narrowed to crossposting messages and connecting various platforms
 - Keep things platform-agnostic wherever possible.